 Note: The master section has more information on the rules of driving lorries, buses, and heavy good vehicles.

-Driving without tacho card is only permitted if your previous version gets lost, damaged, stolen, or malfunctions.
+Driving without your digi tacho card is only permitted if your previous version gets lost, damaged, stolen, or it malfunctions.
 In these circumstances you can drive up to fifteen calendar days without a DVLA driver card.

 Exceptions occur if it takes longer to get the vehicle back to its premises.
 But, you may need to prove that you could not use the card during the extended time limit.